SceneVariables

 default: {}

-This setting allows for rendering a single pixel and is typically used for debugging.
+Allows for rendering a single pixel and is typically used for debugging.
 The value given specifies the 2D pixel coordinate expressed from the bottom-left of the frame-viewport

 debug_rays_depth_range